Vienna, sometime before midnight.

 Otto, the black German opera singer who always seemed the centre of everything back then.

-Huge, barrel-built, deep voiced, full of largess and forever buying drinks for everyone, and often bursting into hair-straightening song.
+Huge, built like a concert organ, deep voiced, full of largess and forever buying drinks for everyone, and often bursting into hair-straightening song.

 I approached nervously, expecting he would never remember me, a peripheral figure, at best, all those years ago.

 “My dear boy!” he slapped me hard on the back “Where on earth have you been?”